saliteta/sribd_blender/README.md

 ### Thanks to blenderArMocap and pipeMedia

 ## csc3185
+- After do some improvement to the SRIBD project, use it as a project in CSC3185
 - This is a folder used for producing formated csv file
 - Since the txt file generate by media pipe is hard to read
 # Transform the video to csv.